-Dick Bierly, Morehead City — Chairman
+Dick Bierly, Morehead City — Chairman Emeritus

 A former corporate professional, manager and executive, Dick Bierly brings expertise in human resources, employee recruitment and development, organization and management.
 He was introduced to North Carolina as a member of the first contingent from IBM who in 1965 established IBM at Research Triangle Park.
 At retirement he chose to retire in coastal North Carolina.
 Bierly is devoted to protecting our natural resources by combining economic and conservation interests, and is a strong advocate of effective land-use planning.
 He has been active with a number of local groups including Carteret County Crossroads, the Big Rock Blue Marlin Fishing Tournament and the Beaufort Historic Association.
-Bierly is the also president of the board of directors of the North Carolina Coastal Federation.
+Bierly is the also vice-president of the board of directors of the federation.

 Philip Blumenthal, Charlotte